onflapp/gs-terminal/README.md

 ### Notable changes and features:

-#### The terminal view as a framework
+#### terminal view as a framework

-It makes it really easy to embed terminal application in a GNUstep app or create a wrapper (e.g. see VimGS as an example).
+It makes it really easy to embed terminal application in a GNUstep app or create a wrapper (e.g. see [VimGS](https://github.com/onflapp/gs-terminal/tree/main/Applications/VimGS) as an example).
 This approach is used by many GNUstep Desktop apps.

 #### mouse support